NEW HOMES FOR SALE

 This field is for validation purposes and should be left unchanged.

 Living in an older mobile home in winter can be a real challenge.
 Originally, mobile homes were built for mobility before strict regulations enforced sturdier and more energy-efficient rules.
 And flimsy and lightweight materials holding up a home can lead to devastating results during a natural disaster and difficulty regulating temperature, especially during the winter.
-Fortunately, homes built after 1976 and beyond are built with much sturdier stuff, thanks to HUD-enforced regulations, but if you live in a mobile home built before 1976, here are some tips to stay warm when the temps get low.
+Fortunately, homes built after 1976 and beyond are built with much sturdier stuff, thanks to HUD-enforced regulations, but if you live in a mobile home built before 1976, here are some tips in keeping warm when the temps get low.

 1. Sealing Drafts and Insulating Windows